A science of reading course and program for Libraries, Community Hubs & Beyond

 Page Partners

-To continue to build on this successful partnership initiated through the Mini Grant program, IDA Ontario is excited to support public libraries as they optimize their volunteer-supported reading programs to meet the needs of all children.
-These programs are grounded in reading science and aligned with the Ontario Human Rights Commission's Right to Read Inquiry.
+Building on the successful partnerships initiated through the Mini Grant program, IDA Ontario is excited to work with public libraries and community organizations as they strengthen and optimize their volunteer-supported reading programs to meet the needs of all children.
+With this vision, Page Partners programs are grounded in the science of reading and align with the Ontario Human Rights Commission’s Right to Read Inquiry.

 Why this matters?

-• Empower Librarians – Equip staff with knowledge and tools to foster literacy in their communities.
+• Empower Community Organizations: Equip staff with knowledge and tools to foster literacy in their communities.

 Who is this for?